uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 the data before feeding it to ggplot2.

-The method we use works for our point geometry, but would be problematic for other geometries that would get cut off when zooming in.
+The method we use works for our point geometry, but would be problematic for other shapes that could disappear entirely if cut off when zooming
+in: we are actually **clipping** our visualisation.

 A better way to focus on one part of the plot would be to modify the **coordinate system**:

 ``` r
 p +